ChengXin20200106/Efficient-Task-Driven-Video-Compression/README.md

 ## Hardware

-All experiments are conducted on:
+All experiments are conducted using:

 - **GPU:** NVIDIA RTX 3090, 24 GB
 - **CPU:** Intel Xeon Platinum 8358P @ 2.60 GHz

-Unless otherwise specified, the reported experiments use a single GPU.
+Unless otherwise specified, the experiments are performed using a single GPU.

 ---